 We’d finally got into the hills proper when we stopped for lunch.
 They were filming for a local movie in the garden of the hotel we stopped at.
 They seated us on the balcony so watching that was our lunch entertainment.
 Marie sulked at having to pass on lunch.
 But somewhere over the course of the morning she’d got her colour back.

 Marney told us that the area we were in was completely destroyed by the 7.6 earthquake in 2005, which was one of the deadliest earthquakes ever in Asia.
 It was easy to see why.
 The sides are sheer and it looks like they had rebuilt the buildings just as precariously.

 It was beautiful scenery.
 From there we just kept heading up and up and up, into bigger mountains.
 The road also changed into narrow winding chaotic typical mountain road and we started to pass through bad patches where landslides and wash outs had taken out the road.

-We’d told Marney to put his music on when we’d first got in the car, so we started out with what sounded like Pakistani love ballards and eventually progressed onto something with a beat, until finally in the afternoon Tabish put his music on.
+We’d told Marney to put his music on when we’d first got in the car, so we started out with what sounded like Pakistani love ballads and eventually progressed onto something with a beat, until finally in the afternoon Tabish put his music on.
 He has a varied taste.
-Here’s 2 clips of the ride
+Here are 2 clips of the ride:

 It took us 7.5hr driving with an hour stop for lunch to reach Naran at around 6pm.
 It is a nice mountain town.